 Are you contacting people who did not opt-in for your emails?
 Do your emails make it challenging to unsubscribe from them?
 Did you skip segmenting your email audiences?
 If you answered “yes” to one or more of these questions.
 Change your email practices if you want people to trust your business.

 If your business goal is to build long-lasting relationships with customers that trust your organization, you have to invest in fixing any errors that might be deterring these individuals.
-Discuss funding options with Strategic Funding now to discover how to develop a trustworthy organization.
+Discuss funding options with Kapitus now to discover how to develop a trustworthy organization.